 Alongside Santorini, Mykonos is one of the most famous Greek islands.
 Located in the Cycladic islands, it’s a port of call for many cruise ships.
 Popular for its beaches and scenes such as ‘Little Venice’ and its windmills, it is possible to find a range of activities to suite all tastes.
 Let’s take a look at the top things to see do on Mykonos, a guide especially for cruise visitors.

-Take a stroll through Mykonos Town
+Top things to see and do on Mykonos: Take a stroll through Mykonos Town

 With its labyrinthine streets, famous windmills and Petros the pelican wandering around, one of the top things to see and do on Mykonos involves a stroll around Mykonos Town, it’s highly recommended.
 Built by the Venetians in the 16th century, the windmills are the first landmarks one sees when coming to the island and the views from here towards ‘Little Venice’ are breathtaking.
 Mykonos’s streets were deliberately designed to confuse invading pirates, however all streets eventually lead to the port, so enjoy a stroll and sip a coffee at one of the many cafes in town or along the waterfront.